mechanator/ArQmA-GUI-wallet-guide/arqma-GUI-guide.md

     [StackExchange](https://monero.stackexchange.com/questions/7581/what-is-the-relevance-of-the-restore-height).\
 (6) **Wallet location:** Select the destination folder of the wallet.

-When everything is ready click the right arrow and then the `Use Monero` button.\
+When everything is ready click the right arrow and then the `Use ArQmA` button.\
 A detailed guide is available on getmonero.org: ['Restoring wallet from keys'](https://getmonero.org/resources/user-guides/restore_from_keys.html)